Davis, North Carolina

 Davis is an unincorporated area and census-designated place (CDP) in Carteret County, North Carolina, United States.
-As of the 2010 census it had a population of 422.
+At the 2020 census, it had a population of 311, down from 422 at the 2010 census.

 Geography

-Davis is located east of the center of Carteret County, on the northwest shore of Core Sound, between Jarrett Bay to the west and Oyster Creek to the northeast.
+Davis is located in eastern Carteret County, on the northwest shore of Core Sound, between Jarrett Bay to the west and Oyster Creek to the northeast.
 To the southeast, across Core Sound, is Core Banks, a barrier island that is part of Cape Lookout National Seashore, with access by ferry from Davis.
 U.S. Route 70 passes through the town, leading southwest 18 mi to Beaufort and northeast 13 mi to its eastern terminus at Atlantic.

 The Davis CDP has a total area of 5.7 km2, of which 0.03 km2, or 0.59%, is water.